UMCarpentries/intro-curriculum-r/paper/paper.md

 # Summary

-Building off of excellent material and pedagogy provided by the Carpentries, we developed a two-day workshop that teaches introductory R for plotting and data analysis, unix shell, git, and GitHub.
+Building off of excellent material and pedagogy provided by the Carpentries, we developed a two-day workshop that teaches introductory R for plotting and data analysis, the Unix shell, version control with git, and GitHub.
-Our curriculum (https://umswc.github.io/curriculum/), which is hosted on GitHub, aims to teach novices how to use programming to perform data analysis.
+Our curriculum, which is hosted on GitHub (https://umswc.github.io/curriculum/), aims to teach novices how to use programming to perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.
-This curriculum lowers the barrier for new instructors as they do not have to develop their own curriculum or sift through extensive Carpentries lessons with too much content, and provides a succinct resource for learners to reference both during and after the workshop.
+This curriculum lowers the barrier for new instructors, as they do not have to develop their own curriculum or sift through extensive Carpentries lessons with too much content, and provides a succinct resource for learners to reference both during and after the workshop.
 We developed this curriculum during a two-day sprint, successfully used the curriculum to host a two-day virtual workshop, and updated the material based on instructor and learner feedback.
-We hope that this curriculum wil be of use to other instructors interested in teaching workshops with similar learning objectives.
+We hope that this curriculum will useful to other instructors interested in teaching workshops with similar learning objectives.

 # Statement of need